 The optional AXI4-Stream manager and subordinate interfaces have no clock enable signal, they use the module clock directly.

 The DMA-350 uses a single, active-LOW reset, resetn.
-This reset must be deasserted synchronously with clk but it can be asserted asynchronously.
+This reset must be deasserted synchronously with the clk clock signal, but it can be asserted asynchronously.

 There are no special powerup requirements defined for DMA-350.